satya954/DevOps-Tools-QA/Terraform.md

 ## Q10) What happens if you lose access to the remote backend storing your state?
 **A**: All Terraform operations fail until access is restored.
 Teams can't collaborate, and changes can't be applied safely.
 This effectively blocks all infrastructure changes.

+## Q11: Why do we use the Kubernetes provider in Terraform when we already have EKS in AWS or AKS in Azure?
+**A**: EKS and AKS are managed Kubernetes services, but they only provide the control plane.
+To manage Kubernetes resources (like deployments, services, and config maps) within the cluster, we use the Kubernetes provider in Terraform.
+It allows us to define and manage cluster resources declaratively, ensuring consistency and automation in infrastructure provisioning.

+## Q12: What is the difference between Terraform count and for_each?
+**A**: count is used when you need to create multiple identical resources.
+It works with lists and numerical values. for_each is used when you need to create resources dynamically from a map or a set, ensuring better control and flexibility.
+Use count for simple replication and for_each for more complex configurations.

+## Q13: How does Terraform handle state management, and why is it important?
+**A**: Terraform uses a state file (terraform.tfstate) to track the real-world infrastructure and manage updates efficiently.
+The state file helps:
+✅ Maintain resource dependencies
+✅ Speed up plan and apply processes
+✅ Avoid resource duplication
+For team collaboration, it's recommended to store state remotely (e.g., AWS S3, Azure Blob Storage, or Terraform Cloud) to prevent conflicts.

+## Q14: What is the purpose of terraform import, and how does it work?
+**A**: Terraform import allows Terraform to take control of existing infrastructure that wasn’t originally created using Terraform.
+It brings external resources into the Terraform state but does not generate the corresponding configuration files automatically.
+To complete the process, you need to manually define the resource in your .tf files.

+## Q15: How can you prevent accidental deletions of resources in Terraform?
+**A**:  You can use the prevent_destroy lifecycle rule in Terraform to ensure critical resources are not deleted accidentally.
+``resource "aws_s3_bucket" "example" {
+ bucket = "my-important-bucket"

+ lifecycle {
+ prevent_destroy = true
+ }
+}``
+This ensures that even if a terraform destroy or a change attempts to delete the resource, Terraform will throw an error, protecting essential infrastructure.

+## Q16:
+**A**:
+## Q11:
+**A**:
+## Q11:
+## Q11: